hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 1. Objects that exist in both the loaded content and the session
     1. If their versions (`fsdb_version`) are the same, nothing is done
     1. Otherwise the more recent object (based on `fsdb_timestamp`) replaces the other
-1. If an object is marked as deleted (STP uses an `fsdb_version==v0` to represent that) either in the loaded content or the session, then object is deleted
+1. If an object is marked as deleted (STP uses an `fsdb_version==v0` to represent that) in the loaded content, then object is deleted.
+Notice that this is unidirectional - if an object is deleted in the session, but not on the loaded content, it will be restored.
+The objective is to provide a state after the synchronization that matches the loaded content more closely.
+If existing loaded content were not to show in the synchronized results, users would not be able to easily restore them, if it was their intention to go back to a previous state they had saved.

 Notice that these rules are lenient, and leave some space for potential conflicts.
 Picking the most recent object for example is not guaranteed to result in a semantically